Turkey, Russia, Ukraine, U.N. set to meet on grain exports

 Ukraine sparked hopes on Tuesday for an increase in grain exports despite Russia's blockade of Black Sea ports, noting that ships had started to pass through an important mouth of the Danube river.

-Russia's invasion and sea blockade of Ukraine has stalled exports, leaving dozens of ships stranded and more than 20 million tonnes of grain stuck in silos at Odesa.
+Russia's invasion and sea blockade of Ukraine has stalled exports, leaving dozens of ships stranded and more than 20 million tonnes of grain stuck in silos at Odesa and leading to shortage of storage space.

+Farmers of both countries are currently harvesting the 2022 wheat crop.
+July-November is usually the busiest time for traders to ship the new crop from both countries.

 The coming harvest is also at risk as Ukraine is now short of storage space due to the halt in exports.